dipy/dipy/doc/index.rst

-In this code snippet we loaded a small diffusion dataset with their data, b-vectors and b-values, calculated the Tensors and fractional anisotropy (FA) and then created a mask to remove the regions with low anisotropy. :ref:`Install dipy <installation>` and try it for yourself.
+In this code snippet we loaded a small diffusion dataset with their data, b-vectors and b-values, calculated the Tensors and fractional anisotropy (FA) and then created a mask to remove the regions with low anisotropy. :ref:`Download <installation>` dipy and try it for yourself.

 A skeleton